This article forms part of SME South Africa’s Township Entrepreneurship series.

 Challenges

 Mokoena says the most common challenge he faces is having to convince people that Walk Fresh is a premium brand.
 “And that we are not leaving the township.
-Clients are more often than skeptical of trying us out when they see that we are township-based.
+Clients are more often than sceptical of trying us out when they see that we are township-based.
 But that’s another stereotype we are tackling.

 “We are continuously improving and working towards gaining the trust of clients outside the township through quality service and customer care.”

-His motivation
+His Motivation

 Mokoena says driving around townships during the day and seeing how many young black people are sitting around and doing nothing keeps him motivated.